 - What is this tool used for?
 Sistrix is an SEO tool primarily designed for tracking and analyzing search visibility.
 Its core strength is in providing deep insights into a website’s visibility trends, helping me understand how well a site is ranking across different keywords and how it compares to competitors over time.
 I particularly like Sistrix for monitoring long-term SEO performance, as it offers an easy-to-navigate dashboard with historical data, which is very helpful in tracking progress or identifying any sudden drops that might need attention.

 - Pros: Sistrix’s Visibility Index is a standout feature.
 It’s one of the most accurate ways I’ve found to measure a site’s overall visibility in Google, making it simple to monitor and benchmark performance.
+Sistrix allows for detailed competitor insights, so I can quickly see who’s ranking for similar keywords, what content they’re excelling with, and identify potential gaps in my strategy.
+In general, I think the way the data is presented (both in tabular and graphical form) makes the tool’s interface among the most intuitive and easy to read in the SEO tools market.

 - Cons: Sistrix is fantastic for visibility tracking but lacks the in-depth keyword tracking that I’d get from other tools like Ahrefs or SEMrush.
 I often find myself supplementing it with another tool when I need more granular keyword insights.
+Sistrix has a modular pricing structure, which can get very expensive if I need multiple features, as each module (like visibility, links, or ads) comes at an additional cost.